 In this section, find each week the Analyzes and Crypto News not to be missed this week: A Compulsory License for Crypto Businesses!

 Francois Villeroy de Galhau addressed this subject in his 2023 Vows speech a few days ago.
 He noted that the Bank of France wanna “ maintain financial stability “.
 According to the Governor of the Banque de France.
 This will require further scrutiny of cryptocurrency service providers and Crypto Businesses.

 “On crypto-assets, all orders of 2022 nourish a simple conviction: it is desirable that France move as soon as possible to Mandatory approval of PSANs (digital asset service providers) rather than just their registration.
 And this well before the entry into force of Mica to establish the necessary framework of trust. ”

-the MiCA regulations will impose very strict regulations strict to Crypto Businesses at European level.
+the MiCA regulations will impose very strict regulations strict to Crypto Businesses and exchange like Bitstamp at European level.
 The wish of Francois Villeroy de Galhau is therefore a regulatory guidance just as strong at the French level.
 Crypto businesses can now request approval from the Autorité des Marchés Financiers (AMF).
 Note that it is not mandatory at the moment.

 Digital Currency Group in Turmoil

 Federal agencies, including the Securities and Exchange Commission (SEC) and the New York District Attorney’s Office, examined the transactions of the Digital Currency Group (DCG), Bloomberg reported, citing people familiar with the matter.